 Media-related disciplines supported by the programme include sculpture, painting and printmaking, photography, a/v and new media.
 The programme also encompasses approaches to practice that are non-media-specific, including intermedia, time-based arts, performance, installation and sound based work.

 The programme is aimed at professional artists who want to develop a more ambitious artistic practice by extending their practical, theoretical, organisational and economic knowledge.
 It develops from a broad to a specialist understanding of the technical resources and validating contexts in which artists work today, drawing inspiration and nourishment from the experience of our international student cohort.

 A unique approach

 Our students often work collaboratively, therefore we are very eager to select applicants based on their ability to work well as part of a creative team as much as we are interested in their artistic and academic potential.
-We attract students from all over the world with very different backgrounds and experiences.
 The focus on building a supportive creative community, on the rigorous and experimental combination of theory and practice and the international profile of the student body makes our Masters programme unique.

 Where it will take you

 The School of Art contributes to Edinburgh’s contemporary art sector.
 Students benefit directly from our partners’ teaching and research input into their work, as well as from the considerable resources and experience they offer.
 Postgraduates exhibit their work with external gallery partners.